FAQ's

 Can I add names or text lines to my garments?

-Yes, that will be no problem and there is no setup fees for using standard fonts, please contact us for more details.
+Yes, that will be no problem and there is no setup fees for using standard fonts.
+If different names / initials are needed on garments an additional personalisation fee may apply.
+Please contact us for more details.

 Can I supply my own garments for embroidery?